About Human Resource Management

 The Personnel Management function of the Department includes providing a wide range of full service human resource management services.
 Utilizing the framework of the State's civil service system, this activity includes recruitment, all staffing and job filling activities, job evaluation and classification, labor/management relations, employee relations, employee compensation and benefit program administration, workforce planning, employee performance management consulting, discipline and grievance resolution, human resource policy development and administration and employee payroll activities.
 Through a "team" system, aligned with the overall department organizational structure, human resource professional and support staff work in partnership with their assigned divisions to ensure a productive and effective workforce and work environment.

 Through a variety of methods, the Office of Workforce Diversity works to increase the cultural competence of staff so that they can be more effective in serving a diverse community.
 It works in collaboration with all employees to bring them closer together and create a cohesive work environment for all.
 It ensures that our recruitment and selection strategies emphasize the importance of a diverse workforce.
-It also develops and administers the MDH Affirmative Action Plan (PDF document, 74 pages, 1.49 MB), investigates complaints of discrimination and maintains a centralized monitoring and reporting system for internal and external use of the results of our affirmative action and diversity efforts.
+It also develops and administers the MDH Affirmative Action Plan (PDF document, 56 pages, 795KB), investigates complaints of discrimination and maintains a centralized monitoring and reporting system for internal and external use of the results of our affirmative action and diversity efforts.

 Center for Workforce Development